salusanga/aucoc_loss/README.md

 ## 5. Contact<a name="contact"></a>

-For any questions, suggestions, or issues with the code, please contact Sara at: sara.sangallii@vision.ee.ethz.ch.
+For any questions, suggestions, or issues with the code, please contact Sara at: sara.sangalli@vision.ee.ethz.ch.

 ## 6. How to cite<a name="6-how-to-cite"></a>